What Is A Vanishing Point In Art? (Guide With Examples)

 Depending on how many details you want to add to your drawing, this might make the whole ordeal a bit more confusing.

 Still, this technique will be your best friend if you plan to draw buildings!
+You add multiple vanishing points to your horizon line (in this case, two).

 To start, you need, again, a horizon line.
 Then, all you have to do is draw two vanishing points somewhere along that line.